-A lot of people are intimidated by the idea of making their own fresh fruit purees or coulis, but it really couldn't be a more simple process!
-With only two ingredients, this strawberry puree recipe will have you making the most delicious, fresh, strawberry-filled desserts in no time.
-You can use it to make Strawberry Cake, Strawberry Brownies, as a filling or topping, or even in drinks.
+A lot of people are intimidated by the idea of making their own fresh fruit purees, but it really couldn't be a more quick and simple process!
+With only two natural ingredients, anyone can make this easy strawberry puree recipe to give bakes the most authentic, real flavor as possible.
+Add to cakes, frostings, mousses, or custards.
+Or use as a delicious filling or topping.
+This strawberry puree will be a gamechanger for your fruity desserts, and you can make it with fresh or frozen strawberries.

 Jump to: